EOEPCA/deployment-guide/docs/eoepca/identity-service.md

 Suggested Steps:
 * Create clients.
 Clients can be created using the keycloak user interface at identity.keycloak.${environment}.eoepca.org.
 You need to login as admin.
+  To create a client: Login as admin in the keycloak UI > Clients > Create Client > Set a name > Next > Turn Client Authentication and Authorization On > Add the valid redirect URI's > Save.
 * Create Users.
 Users > Add User.
 Then set a password for the user.
 Credentials > Set Password.

 ### OR